 We would like to thank you for your continued support and understanding during the temporary closure of West Gippsland Arts Centre.
 The Exhibitions we had planned for the coming months have been rescheduled into next year but we have left the artist information below and included links to their website where available so you can still enjoy a 'virtual' exhibition.

-We have some innovative, interactive and inventive content coming so we ask you to keep your eyes on our social media platforms so you can stay connected with each other and with West Gippsland Arts Centre and most importantly, stay healthy in mind and spirit!
+We have some innovative, interactive and inventive content coming and we ask you to keep your eyes on our social media platforms so you can stay connected with each other and with West Gippsland Arts Centre... and most importantly, stay healthy in mind and spirit!

 Sam K Ryan is an illustrator, graphic artist and sleepwear designer.
 As a creative, she is inspired by black and white, classic Hollywood films.
 The elaborately embellished costume designs and overall aesthetic of the 1930s to 1950s film eras continues to summon her love for all that has a vintage and quirky essence.

 Whether Sam may be focusing on fashion-based or narrative illustrations, she tends to interweave pops of colour and/or floral motifs in some form into these.